tacrocha/automate-all-the-things/go/README.md

 # automate-all-the-things

-Automate All The Things is a Go application that exposes a REST endpoint a JSON with a message and the current timestamp:
+Automate All The Things is a Go application that exposes a REST endpoint that returns a JSON with a message and the current timestamp:

 ```json
 {